Accessibility

 The first section of this page deals with

-as when you change channel numbers, information on the current
+screen is read out - such as when you change channel numbers,

-features are available (if any).
+manufacturer depending on which features are available (if

 The latter section deals with what kind of